limxk/Tutorials-Tensorflow/Paper1/README.md

 Several questions :
 - In section 3.1 (Pg 97), the paper mentions feature selection via L2-1 norm regularization.
 I know of L1-norm and L2-norm, but what is L2-1 norm regularization?
 Should I read up on it?
 - In section 3.2 (Pg 98), the technique of spectral clustering seems quite technically involved.
-I vaguely understand the first part, up to the Laplacian Matrix (which happens to be a key idea in my Math Maters Thesis actually haha), but I'm lost after that at the Lagrangian Function part.
+I vaguely understand the first part, up to the Laplacian Matrix (which happens to be a key idea in my Math Masters Thesis actually haha), but I'm lost after that at the Lagrangian Function part.
 Should I read up more on that too?